JoanGi/Dataset-Doc-Enrichment/README.md

-# Experiment results of "Exploring the use of Language Models to Enhance Datasets Explainability via Documentation"
+# Experiment results and replication package of the paper "Using Large Language Models to Enrich the Documentation of Datasets for Machine Learning"

 ## What is it in this repository?